connecttoMAHDI/url-shortening-service/README.md

 ## Testing

 The web app is designed to be easy to test via the user interface.
-For API testing, you can use Postman or Talend API Tester with the following routes.

 ## Deployment